 Sometimes a neighbor may build an ugly fence out of spite for a neighbor.
 Many states have laws that regulate "spite fences."
-A spite fence serves no reasonable purpose other than to annoy a neighbor.
 Most of these laws create the presumption that a fence is a nuisance to a neighbor when it is useless, when it is constructed to annoy a neighbor, and when it exceeds spite fence height limitations.
 Under these statutes, the neighbor may sue for its removal.

 The neighbor may be unaware of the ordinance, so it is important to tell the neighbor of the violation.
 If the neighbor refuses to make changes, notify the city of the violation.
 The city will send a written notification to the neighbor and request conformance.
 If the neighbor refuses to conform, the city can issue a fine and sue for compliance.

 The neighbor that built the fence owns it and is solely responsible for its maintenance unless the other neighbor decides to use it.
 Every state defines "use" differently (see above), but most laws are satisfied when a property owner encloses their property by using an existing fence.
-Once the neighbor uses the fence, co-ownership of the boundary fence exists.
 In many states, fencing laws require the neighbor to pay the other owner one-half of the fence's value.